 – Giotto di Bondone

 - Rome is absolutely touristic.
-It is popular destination throughout the year.
+It is a popular destination throughout the year.

 - There are a number of tourist traps near popular sights.
 Watch your belongings.